Recipe Tale

 Veggies: I kept it simple with carrots, celery, onion, and a few garlic cloves.

-Seasonings: I added just peppercorns, bay leaves and salt to taste.
+Seasonings: I added star anise, peppercorns, bay leaves and salt to taste.

 Water: Just enough to cover everything in the pot.
 I use cold water.